kergoth/OE-Signatures/README.rst

     to update_data.
 These cases can almost certainly be replaced with directly accessing the specific conditional variables they want (i.e.
     RDEPENDS_<pkg>).

-  - Figure out how best to modify BitBake to allow us to analyze and hash the methodpool functions.
-We can't do so, as far as I can tell, without modifying BitBake, as the python functions which get injected into the bitbake methodpool no longer exist in the metadata, or in any form other than a python object.
-It's too late at that point to get an ast of the function, and I don't want to write something like PythonValue that uses the dis module to look at the bytecode.
+  - Add support to PythonValue to filter its calls based on the functions in the methodpool, and create a Value member representing methodpool references, which will be used by the Signature class to ensure they're included.
+Signature can use pickle.dumps() to get a string representation of the methodpool function for its hashing.
+  - Add support to Signature to support a varrefs flag for a methodpool function, even though the methodpool function is not in the metadata, and only do so if there isn't *also* an existing variable in the metadata by that name.
+This is necessary since we can't use the ast to analyze the methodpool functions for variable references.

   - Cache blacklist transformations
   - Do extensive profiling to improve performance